somebeaver/Cardinal-Server/README.md

-# Cardinal Releases
+# Cardinal Server Releases

-This repo hosts releases for Cardinal apps.
-The website (cardinalapp.xyz) links here, and this is the only official place to download Cardinal releases.
+The official releases for Cardinal Server.